If the answer is "yes," chances are you understand your customers want partners, not vendors.

 This is also true for expanding key accounts.
 The decision-maker role might change depending on product, budget, and influence.

-To create a robust customer relationship landscape, ask the following questions:
+To create a robust customer relationship landscape for your acquisition efforts, ask the following questions:

 What job titles am I targeting?